Xdev200/smart-office-assistant-web/README.md

     -   Chatbot responses are based on a predefined knowledge base and simple contextual rules.
     -   Predictions (peak days, room recommendations) are hardcoded or based on simple calculations on mock data.
     -   Conflict resolution and auto-release of slots are simulated with basic logic.

+## 🖥️ Progressive Web App (PWA) Support

+This project is now a PWA!
+You can install it on your desktop or mobile device for a native app-like experience.
+Key features:
+- **Offline support**: Basic offline caching using a service worker.
+- **Installable**: Add to your home screen or desktop from supported browsers.
+- **Manifest**: Includes app name, icons, theme color, and more for a polished install experience.

+**How it works:**
+- A service worker (`public/service-worker.js`) caches core assets for offline use.
+- The app registers the service worker automatically on load.
+- The manifest (`manifest.json`) provides metadata for installability.

+To test PWA features:
+1. Build and serve the app (`npm run build` then `serve dist/`).
+2. Open in Chrome/Edge, go to DevTools → Application tab, and check service worker and installability status.